tionis/tsdr-api/README.md

  - MATRIX_HOMSERVER_URL - URL to reach homeserver at
  - MATRIX_USERNAME - Username of the bot account (only localpart)
  - MATRIX_PASSWORD - Password for the bot account

+# ToDo
+ - matrix integration
+ - reminder functionality
+   - catching up if rebooted
+   - sending of events in minute intervals
+ - auth logic [partly depends on matrix adapter]
+ - channel message routing somewhere
+ - channels listening for messages to send in each adapter